yoDon/Electron.NET-React-Typescript-MobX/README.md

 ## NOTES

 This sample is modeled on a static React frontend approach, connecting the frontend HTML to the backend server via Electron's built-in interprocess communication (ipc) calls.
 That said, the server-side dotnet code actually runs a full ASPNET MVC server, so if you prefer you can easily modify it to use ASPNET views to generate the HTML.
-In support of this, I left the Home View and Controller in place, and currently just have the Home View redirect the renderer from / to /index.html (which can be found in wwwroot after running ```npm run build``` and which contains the generated React code).
+In support of this, I left the Home View and Controller in place, and currently just have the Home View redirect the renderer from / to /index.html (which can be found in wwwroot after running ```npm start``` or ```npm run js``` and which contains the generated React code).

 I've tried to keep this sample simple so there isn't a lot of extra stuff not everyone needs, but I did include a React WebView wrapper component because it's so common to want to use WebViews in Electron and they're tricky in React and trickier still when using React with Typescript.